elos/documentation/data/models/event.md

 | StartTime     | start_time    | RFC 3339 DateTime  | Personal  |
 | EndTime       | end_time      | RFC 3339 DateTime  | Personal  |
 | UserID        | user_id       | bson.ObjectId      | Personal  |

-The event is the primary means of scheduling in elos.
-A user has many events.
-Each event belongs to a user and has a start and ending time.